 For all entry requirements for our Access to Higher Education Diplomas please visit the page in the top menu.
 You will also find information outlining different funding options for the course.

 What you need to know before you enrol

 Your Access course will be very enjoyable, but also requires real dedication and commitment if you are going to succeed.
 Your course requires attendance around two and a half days a wee, but you will require to spend at least 15 hours a week in independent study.
 The course runs from the beginning of September to the end of June.
 We endeavour to prepare students for the demands of a University degree course in just nine short months.
 It is therefore essential that you think about how you are going to balance work, family and social life with your studies.
 You will be expected to do regular reading and written work on top of attendance in classes.
 We strive to make the courses as stimulating as possible for everyone, but it does require hard-work and determination on your part.

 Pen and paper are all you need and other resources are provided.

 What you can do next

-Students from this programme have progressed to humanities related degree courses including History, Philosophy, English, Creative Writing, Journalism, Cultural Studies, Politics, Anthropology and Classics.
+Students from this programme have progressed to a variety of humanities related degree courses including History, Philosophy, English, Creative Writing, Journalism, Cultural Studies, Politics, Anthropology, Classics and many more.